Using a table visualization

 5.7.2.
 Auto fit columns to fill

-Auto Fit Columns To Fill is unchecked
+Auto Fit Columns To Fill is unselected

-Auto Fit Columns To Fill is unchecked
+Auto Fit Columns To Fill is unselected

-Auto Fit Columns To Fill is checked
+Auto Fit Columns To Fill is selected

-Auto Fit Columns To Fill is checked
+Auto Fit Columns To Fill is selected

 6. See also